 Fall Foliage, Until the Last Leaf Falls

-2020 fall foliage in Northern Virginia has been spectacular.
-Higher elevations peaked around in late October, but lower elevations will retain some nice color in early November.
+2021 fall foliage in Northern Virginia is past peak but still colorful in early November.
 Our guide will help you find beautiful fall colors in the area.
 Want to get active?
 Find the perfect fall hike in our round-up of 16 Great Fall Hikes in Northern Virginia.
 Or keep it relaxed with these 6 Scenic Drives in Northern Virginia.

 Outdoor Ice Skating Rinks Open, Multiple Dates and Locations